Marcus Insights

 Change Management

-Exiting a product requires significant Change Management efforts, especially in the banking sector where products are closely tied to customer relationships and regulatory environments.
+Exiting a product requires significant change management efforts, especially in the banking sector where products are closely tied to customer relationships and regulatory environments.
 It is essential to prepare a comprehensive plan that addresses how the changes will be communicated to stakeholders, including employees, customers, and regulators.

 The plan should also outline the steps for retraining or reallocating staff affected by the product exit.
-Effective change management will minimize Disruption to the bank's operations and maintain stakeholder trust.
+Effective change management will minimize disruption to the bank's operations and maintain stakeholder trust.
 Moreover, it's important to align the exit strategy with the bank's long-term vision and ensure that all employees understand the rationale behind the decision, fostering a culture of adaptability.

 Are you familiar with Flevy?
 We are you shortcut to immediate value.

-Flevy provides business best practices—the same as those produced by top-tier consulting firms and used by Fortune 100 companies.
+Flevy provides professional business documents—the same as those produced by top-tier consulting firms and used by Fortune 100 companies.
 Our best practice business frameworks, financial models, and templates are of the same caliber as those produced by top-tier management consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture.
 Most were developed by seasoned executives and consultants with 20+ years of experience.

 Trusted by over 10,000+ Client Organizations

-Since 2012, we have provided best practices to over 10,000 businesses and organizations of all sizes, from startups and small businesses to the Fortune 100, in over 130 countries.
+Since 2012, we have provided business templates to over 10,000 businesses and organizations of all sizes, from startups and small businesses to the Fortune 100, in over 130 countries.

 AT&T GE Cisco Intel IBM Coke Dell Toyota HP Nike Samsung Microsoft Astrazeneca JP Morgan KPMG Walgreens Walmart 3M Kaiser Oracle SAP Google E&Y Volvo Bosch Merck Fedex Shell Amgen Eli Lilly Roche AIG Abbott Amazon PwC T-Mobile Broadcom Bayer Pearson Titleist ConEd Pfizer NTT Data Schwab